adapt-ux/neuro-ux-sdk/.github/ISSUE_TEMPLATE/question.md

+---
 name: "❓ Question"
-description: "Ask a question about usage, design, or architecture"
+about: "Ask a question about usage, design, or architecture"
 title: "[QUESTION] "
-labels: ["question"]
+labels: question
-assignees: []
+---

 body:
   - type: markdown